fastplotlib/fastplotlib/docs/source/user_guide/faq.rst

 Do I need a GPU?
 ----------------

     Integrated GPUs, such as those found in modern laptops is sufficient for many use cases.

-However, you can perform limited software rendering on linux using lavapipe.
-With that being said, `fastplotlib` is intentionally built for realtime rendering using the latest GPU technologies, so we strongly recommend that you use a GPU.
+    For the best performance you will require a dedicated GPU.
+You can think of it like running a game, a more complex visualization or faster rendering will require a better GPU.

+    Limited software rendering using just the CPU is supported on linux using lavapipe, but this is mostly only useful for testing purposes.

 How does `fastplotlib` relate to `matplotlib`?
 ----------------------------------------------